eli-stewart/MCAT-Study-guides/practice_test.md

 - Healthcare Policy: Development and implementation

 This comprehensive practice test now covers all major topics from the quicksheets with a total of 200 questions.
 Would you like me to add more questions to any particular section or make any adjustments?

+### Immunology and Physiology

+97. Answer: The three portal systems are:

+    1. Hepatic portal system (liver)
+    2. Hypophyseal portal system (pituitary)
+    3. Renal portal system (kidney)
+       Explanation: These systems are shown in the circulation section.

+98. Answer: right and left
+    Explanation: The foramen ovale is a fetal connection between right and left atria.

+99. Answer: d) Platelets
+    Explanation: Platelets are cellular components, not part of plasma.

+100. Answer: The oxygen-hemoglobin dissociation curve shows:

+      - Sigmoid shape due to cooperative binding
+      - Right shift with increased temperature, CO2, or decreased pH (Bohr effect)
+      - Left shift with decreased temperature, CO2, or increased pH
+        Explanation: These factors affect oxygen binding to hemoglobin.

+101. Answer: decreased, decreased
+      Explanation: The Bohr effect shows that lower pH reduces hemoglobin's oxygen affinity.

+102. Answer: b) CO2 diffuses from the blood to the alveoli
+      Explanation: This is part of normal gas exchange in the lungs.

+### Research Methods and Statistics

+147. Answer: c) Randomized controlled trial
+     Explanation: RCTs provide the strongest evidence for causation.

+148. Answer: control group
+     Explanation: The control group serves as a baseline for comparison.

+149. Answer: Internal validity refers to the accuracy of conclusions about causation within the study, while external validity refers to generalizability to other populations
+     Explanation: Both are crucial for research quality.

+150. Answer: b) Ordinal
+     Explanation: Ordinal scales show order but don't have equal intervals.

+151. Answer: False
+     Explanation: The best measure depends on the distribution; median is better for skewed data.

+152. Answer: Reliability refers to consistency of measurements, while validity refers to accuracy in measuring what is intended
+     Explanation: Both are necessary for good measurement.

+### Final Notes

+This answer key is based on the information provided in the MCAT quicksheets and covers the major topics tested.
+Each answer is supported by content shown in the reference materials.
+Students should use this as a study guide in conjunction with other MCAT preparation materials.

+Key areas covered include:

+- Behavioral Sciences
+- Biochemistry and Molecular Biology
+- Physics and Mathematics
+- Chemistry and Organic Chemistry
+- Biology and Physiology
+- Research Methods and Statistics

+Remember to review the explanations along with the answers to understand the underlying concepts.